 4. The Minoan City of Akrotiri

-This is the one thing I really wish I had done while on Santorini.
+This is the one thing I really wish I had been able to visit while on Santorini.
 In the south of the island, the ancient city of Akrotiri was preserved by volcanic ash and is described as the Pompei of the Greek Islands.
-The excavations are ongoing and the ruins are extremely well-preserved with streets, stairs and even the second floors of buildings still visible.
+The excavations are ongoing, and the ruins are extremely well-preserved with streets, stairs, and even the second floors of buildings still visible.
 There are also some remarkably intact frescoes.

 5. Sunrise, Sunset

-Oia is well-known for its spectacular sunsets but there are many wonderful vantage points from where to see it including the village of Imerovigli and Vilhada beach.
-I stayed in Kamari on the east coast where the sunrises can be spectacular.
+Oia is well-known for its spectacular sunsets, but there are many wonderful vantage points from which to see it, including the village of Imerovigli and Vilhada beach.
+I stayed in Kamari, on the east coast, where the sunrises can be spectacular.

 My 5 favourite things to do on Santorini

-There are plenty of wonderful hikes on the islands including the short one I did to Akrilia.
-The most well-known though is the 3 hour hike between Fira and Oia.
-The views are superb and if you time it for late afternoon it will be cooler and you’ll catch the sunset.
+There are plenty of wonderful hikes on the islands, including the short one I did to Akrilia.
+The most well-known is, however, the 3 hour hike between Fira and Oia.
+The views are superb and if you go in the late afternoon, it will be cooler and you’ll catch the sunset.
 Another favourite of mine is the mule path that leads from Kamari up to the ancient ruins of Thira.
-If you want to make it easier you can catch the bus up, visit the ruins and then walk down.
-If you start heading down on the tarmac road after two or three bends you’ll see the beginning of the track.
-The views over Kamari are striking and part way down you’ll find a little church clinging to the cliff-face with some stone benches under shady trees and a cave with a spring.
+If you want to make it easier, you can catch the bus up, visit the ruins, and then walk down.
+If you start heading down on the tarmac road, after two or three bends you’ll see the beginning of the track.
+The views over Kamari are striking, and part way down you’ll find a little church clinging to the cliff-face with some stone benches under shady trees and a cave with a spring.
 An enchanting place to stop for a while.

 2. Wine tasting and Cooking

 Wine has been produced on Santorini for centuries and its uniqueness is due to the volcanic soils in which the grape vines grow.
-The main grape variety is Assyrtiko, an indigenous white which accounts for as much as 80% of the vineyards on the island.
-Other varieties found here are Aidani and Athiri and the red Aegean variety of Mandilaria.
-On a Santorini wine tour you’ll learn about the unusual way vines are grown here and of course get to taste some of the island’s fabulous wine.
+The main grape variety grown here is Assyrtiko, an indigenous white which accounts for as much as 80% of the vines on the island.
+Other varieties found here are Aidani and Athiri, and the red Aegean variety of Mandilaria.
+On a Santorini wine tour you’ll learn about the unusual way vines are grown here and, of course, get to taste some of the island’s fabulous wine.

 3. Relaxing on the beach

-On a sizzling hot summer’s day there’s no better place to cool down than on the beach and you’ve some unusual beaches to choose from on Santorini including the Red Beach near the ancient city of Akrotiri, so named for its red and black pebbles and Kamari’s famous black beach (pictured below) backed by many restaurants and cafes and the dramatic Profitis Ilias mountain.
-You won’t find sweeping bays of fine white sand here as the beaches are quirky rather than idyllic but I’ve always been rather drawn to quirky.
+On a sizzling hot summer’s day, there’s no better place to cool down than on the beach, and you’ve some unusual beaches to choose from on Santorini.
+These include the Red Beach near the ancient city of Akrotiri, so named for its red and black pebbles, and Kamari’s famous black beach (pictured below), backed by many restaurants and cafes, and the dramatic Profitis Ilias mountain.
+You won’t find sweeping bays of fine white sand here, as the beaches are quirky rather than idyllic, but I’ve always been rather drawn to quirky.

 4. Santorini from the water

 I love getting off dry land and out onto the water, whether on a river flowing through a stunning city or a boat ride on a picturesque lake.
-Bobbing along on the ocean waves though with the occasional swim or snorkel is my idea of heaven.
-And Santorini looks stunning from the water whether from a banana boat, jet ski or yacht or a boat ride around the islands.
+Bobbing along on the ocean waves with the occasional swim or snorkel is my idea of heaven.
+And Santorini looks stunning from the water, whether from a banana boat, jet ski or yacht, or a boat ride around the islands.

 5. Visit the volcano